 forests and lined by old stone walls and there is a nice resting stop next

 to a stream before reaching Arzua.
-Distance 29 km.
+Today is long but can be broken

 Day 12 Almost there!
 Arzua to Rua/O Pino.
 On the trail